flathub/net.jami.Jami/README.md

 ## Building and debugging locally
 For instructions on building and debugging the Flatpak version of Jami locally, please see the [build manual for Flatpak](https://docs.jami.net/build/building-for-flatpak.html).

+## Maintainers
+This build is maintained by the following people:

+* Upstream Jami maintainer: @Ilyas-Erdogan.
+* Additional package maintainers: @Idesmi, and @FuchtelJockel.
+* Flathub maintainers.

 ## More information